Does My Child Need a Filling or a Crown?

 Dental crowns are tooth-shaped caps that fit on top of your child’s existing tooth to restore its strength and functionality.
 Typically, we place crowns to reinforce a permanent tooth, although a baby tooth may need one in certain circumstances.

-We offer both stainless steel and white dental crowns.
+We offer both stainless steel crowns and white dental crowns for kids.
 Just like with fillings, white crowns are a great option for permanent and/or visible teeth because they match your child’s tooth enamel.

 Protect Your Child’s Smile

-Whether your child needs a dental filling or a dental crown, our pediatric dentist in Hudsonville, MI, is here to help.
+Whether your child needs a dental filling or a dental crown, our family dentist in Hudsonville, MI, is here to help.
 Call Hudsonville Dental Kids today at (616) 209-4039 to schedule an appointment.

 This blog post has been updated.